Travlars/120-hour-epic-sax-marathon/training-day.markdown

 % Training day

-## Fork this
+## Note: don't forget to fork it!

 [https://github.com/iloveponies/training-day](https://github.com/iloveponies/training-day)

-If you followed through the instructions in the last section of the previous chapter, you already have this repository forked, cloned and ready to go.
+If you followed the instructions in the last section of the previous chapter, you already have this repository forked, cloned and ready to go.
 If you missed the instructions, [here](basic-tools.html#how-to-submit-answers-to-exercises) is a link.